Frequently asked questions about snow removal

 Why doesn't the plow driver lift the blade so there isn't a berm left in my driveway?

 Plow drivers in Spokane Valley don't lift plow blades at driveways because:

 Why does the City of Spokane Valley not use gates on plows?

 Gates are most useful in residential areas to avoid leaving berms across driveways.
 Currently, the City of Spokane Valley utilizes contracted graders to plow residential areas within the City.
-Since the City does not own the graters, implementing the use of gates would require contractors to purchase additional equipment.
-At this time the companies that the City contracts with do not own graters with gates.
+Since the City does not own the graders, implementing the use of gates would require contractors to purchase additional equipment.
+At this time the companies that the City contracts with do not own graders with gates.
 The approximate cost of a gate is $25,000.

 The use of gates increases the time to be able to complete plowing since the grader has to operate at a lower rate of speed to be effective.

 The City is observing the use of gates in our neighboring cities and will continue to evaluate the usefulness of this piece of equipment.

 How long do I have to clear the sidewalk?

 48 hours after the end of the snow event, which may include snow deposited by plows from the roadway.

 Can I push the snow into the street?